 Some of the most treasured memories are those made with that special someone.
 Whether it’s having dinner together, taking a stroll, or enjoying nature, there are so many activities different couples find romantic.
 Many times, romance blossoms simply by taking the stresses of everyday life out of the equation and remembering how much love you share with the person right next to you.
-So, whether out for a night on the town or waking up early to take in the sunrise, here are 15 of the most romantic places in Louisiana.
+So, whether out for a night on the town or waking up early to take in the sunrise, here are some of the most romantic places in Louisiana.

 Adjacent to the New Orleans Museum of Art in City Park lye, the Sculpture Garden is where sculptures of all kinds can be viewed during a nice, romantic stroll.
 A lagoon bisects the five-acre area creating two distinctly different spaces.
 One side is a mature pine and magnolia grove that is right by the museum, while the other is a more open setting that is towered over by 200-year-old oaks with Spanish moss.
 Now equipped with over 64 different sculptures, there is plenty to view in the garden.
 Some of the most notable statues include the Virlane Tower, L’Arbre aux Colliers (Tree of Necklaces), and Pablo Casal’s Obelisk.
 Couples often enjoy taking pictures in front of the Love, Red Blue statue as well.